Discover Réunion : Hiking

 How to prepare

 Hiking is a sport that's free, easy and open to all, but there are a few basic rules to follow if you want to enjoy it safely.
-The first, of course, is to keep abreast of the weather and prevailing temperatures, so you can plan ahead with the right equipment.
-The weather on Reunion Island changes very rapidly throughout the day, especially during cyclonic periods (November to April) when rainfall can be intense.
+The first, of course, is to keep abreast of the weather and current temperatures, so that you can plan ahead with the right equipment.
+The weather on Reunion Island changes very rapidly throughout the day, especially during the cyclonic period (November to April) when rainfall can be intense.
 Weather forecasts are not always very reliable, but they do provide vital information on possible storms, floods and cyclones.
 On the whole, it's best to get up early, especially during the summer season, to get to the viewpoint before the thick fog that often envelops the Hauts in the afternoon.
 Among the essential items to have in your rucksack for any hike are the indispensable K-way, sun cream, water (ideally 2 l per person) and a headlamp.
 Don't forget to leave a dry change of clothes and a second pair of shoes in the car for the return trip.
 For multi-day hikes, you'll need to make reservations for gîtes and meals, as they are often fully booked, especially at weekends and during school vacations.
 You can also use experienced guides such as Otenthike, Ayapana or Run'Surv.

 Which path to choose